achembarpu/project-euler/CONTRIBUTING.md

 #### Start Coding
 * Choose a Project Euler problem
-* Create & Use a branch for your work: `git branch problem-n master`, `git checkout problem-n`
+* Create & Use a branch for your work: `git branch problem-n master`, `git checkout work`
 * Follow the Code Guidelines

 #### Validating & Timing